 Simulation of light-matter interaction in heterogeneous supercomputing for quantum nolinear nanoptics

-Theoretical modeling of light-matter atomic interaction in weak to strong regimes of coupling in many body systems, incorporating fluid dynamics.
-Implementation of simulators of this type of models using hardware independent environments, including GPGPU computing.
-Study and simulation of phenomena and devices in non-local, nonlinear and quantum optics for sensing applications in nano-photonics and nanoplasmonics, and possible support in the analysis of experimental data.
+Theoretical and computational simulation using GPGPU of light-matter atomic interaction in weak to strong regimes of coupling in many body systems, incorporating fluid dynamics.
+Study and simulation of phenomena and devices in non-local, nonlinear and quantum optics for sensing applications in nano-photonics and nanoplasmonics, and possible support of experimental work and data analysis.

 Minimum profile required